AgileBIM/FabCOD/docs/wiki/ITEM-Object.md

 Supported values are...'XYZ', 'X', 'Y', 'Z', 'TOP' and 'BTM'.
 The string 'XYZ', missing parameters, empty strings or any other non supported value returns a string representing the X, Y & Z coordinates seperated by spaces (e.g. '1.25 4.54 0.00').
-If the string 'X', 'Y' or 'Z' is speified, a string representing just tha compoentent of the endpoint is returned.
+If the string 'X', 'Y' or 'Z' is speified, a string representing just that compoentent of the endpoint is returned.
 If the string 'TOP' or 'BTM' is specified, a string representing the Z coordinate of the connector's Top or Bottom is returned.